Wall Street Pummels Digital Realty Trust Inc. (DLR) After Recent Earnings Report

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DLR starting from Corey Dyer, who sale 6,253 shares at the price of $132.40 back on Aug 17.
-After this action, Corey Dyer now owns 11,689 shares of Digital Realty Trust Inc., valued at $827,897 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DLR starting from Stein A William, who purchase 5,000 shares at the price of $113.22 back on Sep 15.
+After this action, Stein A William now owns 10,000 shares of Digital Realty Trust Inc., valued at $566,100 using the latest closing price.

 Stock Fundamentals for DLR